pre-srfi/emacs/README.md

 The `forward-line` procedure is not provided.
 It can be simulated using `goto-char` and `point-at-eol`.

+The `delete-blank-lines` procedure is not provided because it has complicated context-sensitive behavior better suited toward interactive use than proramming.

+The `delete-duplicate-lines` procedure is not provided because it has complicated behavior: by default, it searches duplicate lines an arbitrary distance apart, not only adjacent duplicates.

 ## Undo feature

 GNU Emacs supports an unlimited _undo_ list, and with a third-party